Go SDK

 Functions to manage your allocations

 Please Note: This SDK is subject to tremendous changes in the next releases that can be backward incompatible.
-Please pay close attention to our announcements .
+Please pay close attention to our announcements on Discord.

 GoSDK is the official Go-based Software Development Kit (SDK) for the Züs decentralized storage network.
 It enables developers to integrate Züs storage functionalities into their applications while providing tools for wallet management, file operations, staking, and smart contract interactions.